 1. Select the Menu button on the home screen.

-2. Choose 2 Refund and press Select.
+2. Choose ‘2 Refund’ and press ‘Select’.

 3. Enter your merchant password and press OK.
-If you’ve forgotten your password, contact the Merchant Service Centre on 1300 338 767.
+If you’ve forgotten your password, contact the Merchant Service Centre on 1300 369 852.

-4. Enter the refund amount and press OK.
+4. Enter the refund amount and press ‘OK’.

-5. Ask your customer to swipe or insert their card and select their account type: Cheque, Savings or Credit (CHQ, SAV or CR) then press OK.
+5. Ask your customer to swipe or insert their card and select their account type: Cheque, Savings or Credit (CHQ, SAV or CR) then press ‘OK’.

 6. Your customer will need to enter their PIN and sign the receipt

-7. Remove your customer’s card if inserted and press Yes after you’ve verified their signature.
+7. Remove your customer’s card if inserted and press ‘Yes’ after you’ve verified their signature.

-8. Once the refund has been approved, press Yes to print your customer's receipt.
+8. Once the refund has been approved, press ‘Yes’ to print your customer's receipt.

-9. Your customer will receive their refund within two to four business days for Visa, MasterCard and EFTPOS transactions and up to five business days for UnionPay cards.
+9. Your customer will receive their refund within four business days for Visa, MasterCard and EFTPOS transactions and up to five business days for UnionPay cards.

 If you run out of paper during a sales transaction, you may need to re-print the last receipt for your customer.